hyoungjoojin/notes/content/programming-languages/java/collections/_index.md

 ### HashMap

+A `HashMap` is non-synchronized hash table implementation of the `Map` interface.

 ### HashTable

 A thread-safe implementation of a hash table. `HashTable` should not be used and should be replaced by either `HashMap` (for non-concurrent environments) or `ConcurrentHashMap` (for concurrent environments).

 ### LinkedHashMap

+A `LinkedHashMap` is a subclass of `HashMap` that maintains a doubly-linked list for the entries to keep track of the insertion order of elements.

 ### IdentityHashMap